 parchment or wax paper lined baking sheet

 Heat the frosting in the microwave just to thin it out.
 I used about ½ cup of frosting and heated it for 10 seconds, then stirred it and heated it for another 8 seconds.
 You want it thin and pourable.

 Insert a piece of black licorice into one end for the wick.
-Allow to dry for about an hour.
+Allow the cakes to dry for about an hour.
 Carefully remove them using a long knife or offset spatula.

-Leave some of your firecracker cakes whole, and cut others too look like they have exploded.
-If you want to embellish them, you can add small star shaped sprinkles or polka dots while the frosting is still wet.
+Leave some of your firecracker cakes whole, and cut others to look like they have exploded.
+If you want to embellish them, you can add small star-shaped sprinkles or polka dots while the frosting is still wet.

 Have a happy 4th of July.